TallKite/linnstrument-firmware/README.md

   *Details: When PITCH/X is off, the LinnStrument outputs standard midi notes (60 = middle-C, 69 = A-440, etc.) with "tuning bends".
 For example, in 24edo half the notes will have a 50¢ tuning bend.
 When PITCH/X is on, any "played bends" are automatically added on to the tuning bend.
 (As always, large bend ranges create a slight inaccuracy.
 A bend range of 96 semitones rounds all bends to the nearest 9600/8192 = 1.17¢.)
 See also Tuning Table mode below, which uses non-standard midi notes without tuning bends.*

 MicroLinn can be set to 12edo.
 MicroLinn's 12edo has a few advantages over the standard, non-microLinn 12edo.
-* It can be stretched and/or detuned.
+* It can be stretched and/or detuned
-* It can be condensed to the scale notes.
+* It can be condensed to the scale notes
-* You can have multi-colored note lights.
+* You can have multi-colored note lights

-Once microLinn is on (i.e. once an edo is chosen), you can cycle thru the edos by setting a panel switch or footswitch to EDO+ or EDO- (long-press TAP TEMPO and swipe).
-Changing the edo automatically adjusts all row offsets so that their size in cents stays roughly the same.
-So your fourths tuning will remain fourths, your fifths tuning will remain fifths, and your standard guitar tuning will remain standard.
-If either column offset is not OFF, it will get adjusted as well.
-Furthermore, you can set the default layout for either split to be Bosanquet etc. and your layout will become (and remain) Bosanquet.

-  *Details: A default layout is stored in the per-split row/col offsets, so it overrides the Global row offset.
-Bosanquet = A1/M2, Bosanquet 2 = m2/M2, Accordion = m3/M2, Wicki-Hayden = P4/M2, Wicki-Hayden 2 = P5/M2.
-Array Mbira 1 = P4/P5, Array Mbira 2 = P8/P5.
-But this may vary in certain edos, to ensure coprime row/col offsets.
-For example, 24edo Bosanquet is not 10/4 but 5/4.
-See also Guitar Tuning below.*
+FINE-TUNING, TRANSPOSING AND STRETCHING

-The actual pitches of each pad are set via the anchor pad and the anchor note.
+The actual pitches of each pad are set via the anchor pad and the anchor note, and are fine-tuned by the anchor cents.

   *Details: The anchor pad is a specific pad that doesn't change pitch when you change the edo.
 The anchor pad chooser displays the row and column of the current anchor pad.
 For example, "R4C11" (or "4 11" on the LinnStrument 128) means row 4 (from the top) and column 11.
 Tap the blue "R4C11" anywhere and you'll see the normal display with the anchor pad blinking.
 Tap any pad to set it as the new anchor pad.
 This pad beomes the new tonic, and all the note lights will shift accordingly.*